pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v5-5/index.md

 ### Manage Planner

 Many organizations use Microsoft Planner to keep track of their work.
 As you start working with Planner at scale, you'll be likely to need to automate managing plans, buckets and tasks.
-In this release we introduce which allow you to remove a specified plan and manage planner tenant settings
+In this release we introduce commands which allow you to remove a specified plan and manage planner tenant settings.

 Removes the Microsoft Planner plan with title My Plan in group with name My Planner Group without confirmation prompt